Mrjaggu/code_docstring_relevance_checker/README.md

   F1-score was used for evaluation and AUC was monitored with FP/FN to avoid overfitting of the model.

 ## Emedding
-  Explored different embedding but had to manage trade off between inference time and model performance We have used sentence-transformer to get better code and docstring representation.
+  <ol><li>Explored different embedding but had to manage trade off between inference time and model performance</li>
+  <li>We have used sentence-transformer to get better code and docstring representation.</li></ol>

 ## Process
 Reason to go with LGBM: